MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-planning-supplies-automatically.md

  A total of 14 planning lines are created.
 Notice in the first planning line that the **Action Message** field contains **New**, the **Quantity** field 10, and the **Due Date** field 02-12-21.
 This new line for the top parent item, 1001, Touring Bike, is created because the item uses a reordering policy of **Order**, which means that it must be supplied in a one-to-one relationship to its demand, the sales order of ten pieces.

- The next two planning lines are the works orders for touring bike wheels.
+ The next two planning lines are the production orders for touring bike wheels.
 Each existing order of five, in the **Original Quantity** field, is increased to 15, in the **Quantity** field.
-Both works orders have unchanged due dates, as indicated in the **Action Message** field that contains **Change Qty.** This is also the case for the planning line for item 1300, except its order multiple of 10.00 rounds the tracked demand for 15 pieces up to the 20.
+Both production orders have unchanged due dates, as indicated in the **Action Message** field that contains **Change Qty.** This is also the case for the planning line for item 1300, except its order multiple of 10.00 rounds the tracked demand for 15 pieces up to the 20.

  All other planning lines have an action message of **Resched. & Chg.
 Qty.**.
 This means that apart from being increased in quantity, the due dates are moved in relation to the supply plan to include the extra quantity in the available production time (capacity).
-Purchased components are rescheduled and increased to supply the works orders.
+Purchased components are rescheduled and increased to supply the production orders.
 Proceed to analyse the new plan.

 ## <a name="analyzing-the-changed-planning-result"></a>Analysing the Changed Planning Result
  Because all lot-for-lot-planned items within the filter, 1100 to 1300, have a rescheduling period of two weeks, their existing supply orders are all modified to meet the new demand, which occurs within the specified two weeks.